heptarch/heptarch.github.io/drafts/rbl2.md

 The goal of the core team is exploratory, not completist;
-they sketch out the global shape of the problem space, things like technical lacunae, fruitful overlaps, roadblocks and avenues of attack.
+they sketch out the global shape of the problem space, things like technical lacunae, points of intersection, roadblocks and avenues of attack.
 Although they do not produce finished research, they need to be able to go technically deep and take core samples<label for="sn-1"
        class="margin-toggle sidenote-number">